LeanneNortje/MultimodalSpeech-to-ImageMatching/Data_processing/data_processing.md

 ## MNIST

-To download the MNIST dataset and generate a unique key for each image in the training, validationn and testing datasets, run:
+To download the MNIST dataset and generate a unique key for each image in the training, validation and testing datasets, run:

 ```
 ./MNIST_subset_generation.py